 - Lessons are planned that link directly to the schemes of learning and the examination syllabus.

 - Planning takes account of prior knowledge and skills and allows students to build on these.
 This will be evident through the work produced in books and assessments.

 - Teachers employ a range of teaching styles to ensure appropriate pace and challenge.

 - The lesson forms part of a learning sequence.
 Past learning is clear in books and students understand their next steps.

-- Good relationships are established through creating a positive learning environment (use of class charts for rewards and sanctions).
+- Good relationships are established through creating a positive learning environment.

 - Information about individual students’ needs is used to personalise learning. e.g. Pupil Premium, SEND.

 - Assessment of work and examination questions are recorded and used to inform future lesson planning.

 - Homework and Home Learning Projects are used to consolidate and extend learning beyond the classroom.